Milwaukee Veteran's Affairs Medical Center Post Graduate Year Two (PGY2) Psychiatric Pharmacy Residency

 The PGY2 psychiatric pharmacy resident will have extensive teaching involvement over the course of the year, both formal and informal.
 The resident will help precept pharmacy students and PGY1 residents on the mental health clinical rotation.
 Responsibilities include providing one-on-one mentoring, presenting seminars and in-services, and assisting with the evaluation process.
 In addition, the resident may be called upon to provide teaching to the interdisciplinary psychiatric teams as needed.

-Formal teaching opportunities include the following: University of Wisconsin seminar lecture, CUW Pharmacotherapy lecture, CUW Mental Health Elective lecture, ASHP Midyear Clinical Meeting poster, CPNP Annual Meeting poster, and journal clubs throughout the year.
+Formal teaching opportunities include the following: University of Wisconsin seminar lecture, CUW Pharmacotherapy lecture, CUW Mental Health Elective lecture, Medical College of Wisconsin Pharmacotherapy lecture, CPNP Annual Meeting poster, and journal clubs throughout the year.

 |Matthew Haas, PharmD,BCPP,BCPS